You’re not looking for more strategy.

 After:

 A category of one.
-A brand that commands the room before he says a word — and a foundation built to carry the next level of work.
+A brand that commands the room before he says a word, with a foundation built to carry the next level of work.

 What shifts when it clicks